 He is a Past President of the Indiana Osteopathic Association and Past President of the PCOM’s Alumni Association.
 His professional activities include service on many state committees and medical director for hospice, home care, and nursing home companies.
 Dr. Nelligan also served on the IOA Steering Committee to establish an osteopathic medical school in the state, which led to the eventual formation of MU-COM.

-Dr. Nelligan has earned a Black Belt in Tae Kwon Do and Lean SixSigma.
+Dr. Nelligan serves as a small group facilitator in the Introduction to Clinical Medicine courses and is a lecturer and table trains in the Osteopathic Principles and Practice courses.
+He has earned a black belt in Tae Kwon Do and Lean SixSigma.
 He lives in Zionsville with his wife Carroll, their son Declan and is a member of Saint Alphonsus Liguori parish.

 Dr. Nelligan has a keen interest in research on outcomes of post-acute care clinical medicine.